0duaht/thinkific-api/README.md

 ## Further Actions

-Initialized the project with the intention of also adding a React front-end to consume the API, as well as tests.
+Initialized the project with the intention of also adding a React front-end to consume the API.

 If I find time sometime this weekend to add that in, I'd get to it as well.
 However, this is enough of an MVP to fulfill the project's requirements.